data-8/textbook/_chapters/14/1/Properties_of_the_Mean.md

 ---
 interact_link: notebooks/14/1/Properties_of_the_Mean.ipynb
 title: '14.1 Properties of the Mean'
-permalink: 'chapters/14/1/properties-of-the-mean'
+permalink: 'chapters/14/1/Properties_of_the_Mean'
 previouschapter:
-  url: chapters/14/why-the-mean-matters
+  url: chapters/14/Why_the_Mean_Matters
   title: '14.
 Why the Mean Matters'
 nextchapter:
-  url: chapters/14/2/variability
+  url: chapters/14/2/Variability
   title: '14.2 Variability'
+redirect_from:
+  - 'chapters/14/1/properties-of-the-mean'
 ---

 ### Properties of the Mean